-- Use regular counters for monitoring over long time spans.
-For long spans, a small number of metrics lost to collision are not a problem.
+- Use regular counters for monitoring over long periods of time, where a small number of metrics lost to collision are not a problem.

-- Use delta counters to accurately accumulate points where shorts bursts of high-volume traffic is experienced and collisions can become a problem.
+- Use delta counters to accurately accumulate points when shorts bursts of high-volume traffic is experienced and collisions can become a problem.

 Example: Monitoring AWS Lambda

-Delta counters make it easy to do monitoring for this use case.
-The Wavefront service aggregates the metrics that come from different invocations of the same functions.
-The Wavefront AWS Lambda Functions integration comes preconfigured with several delta counters and several counters for standard metrics.
-In addition, you can monitor business metrics by using our SDK to define a wrapper for your AWS Lambda function.
-See AWS Lambda Functions Integration for setup instructions.
+Delta counters make monitoring easy for this use case.
+The Wavefront service aggregates the metrics that come from different invocations of the same function.
+The Wavefront AWS Lambda Functions integration comes preconfigured with several delta counters and a gauge for standard metrics.
+In addition, you can monitor custom business metrics by using our SDK to define a wrapper for your AWS Lambda function.
+See the AWS Lambda Functions Integration for setup instructions.

 Using Delta Counters

-You can use the APIs in our libraries to make your metric a delta counter.
+You can use our SDKs to make your metric a delta counter.